1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Canine Bone Marrow Dendritic Cells (caDC) hold significant promise in various applications due to dogs being a valuable experimental model for immune-mediated diseases, graft rejections, and cancers.
-Thoroughly characterizing caDC subsets and understanding their role in inflammation and immune responses is essential.
-Moreover, their potential as immunotherapy for canine cancers shows great potential, as they can be induced to stimulate tumor-specific CD8 T cells, opening avenues for innovative and targeted therapeutic approaches in veterinary oncology.
+Canine Bone Marrow Dendritic Cells (caDC) are valuable for investigating immune-mediated diseases, graft rejections, and cancers in canine models for immune-mediated diseases, graft rejections, and cancers.
+Characterizing caDC subsets and their role in inflammation and immune responses is crucial for advancing veterinary immunology.Furthermore, they show promise as a novel immunotherapy for canine cancers, as they can be induced to stimulate tumor-specific CD8 T cells, opening avenues for innovative and targeted therapeutic approaches in veterinary oncology.